All audio and events that you generate in the Composer can be sent to Racks.

 Also see Using Insert And Send Effects.

-- At the top left of the mixer racks in the mixing desk, there is a little button that lets you collapse/expand the rack.
+- At the top left of the racks in the rack desk, there is a little button that lets you collapse/expand the rack.

 - Right-click this collapse/expand button for extra options, e.g. to control whether racks should automatically collapse/expand according to the focused module.